kealjones-wk/ap_over_react/README.md

 [Github Repo](https://github.com/kentcdodds/advanced-react-patterns-v2/tree/egghead/)

-Follow along with the videos in his course while doing these exercises to get the full benefit, even though it is not direclty 1 to 1 the concepts are the same and if you ever get stuck take a look at exercises-final to see how it is properly implemented.
+Follow along with the videos in his course while doing these exercises to get the full benefit, even though it is not directly 1 to 1 the concepts are the same and if you ever get stuck take a look at exercises-final to see how it is properly implemented.

 ## Requires Dart 2
 Yep, only dart 2 sorry.